 STAFF GUIDED ACTIVITIES; Participating in the following activities are expected to comply with verbal instruction.
-Participating in or questions about shall be arranged with the Executive Director or Program Director.
+Participating in or questions about shall be arranged with the Director.

 Outdoor Education Program

-Outdoor Ed at Lakeside is provided by Lakeside’s Site Director Meg Anderson and Program Director Amber McMurray-Stanley.
+Outdoor Ed at Lakeside is provided by Lakeside’s Site Director Meg Anderson.
 These educators are skilled at bringing history and nature to life for your students, and will accompany geological points of interest and various nature studies.

 Why Outdoor Education?